 The Impact of Fear in Adversity

 I had a hard time writing this post.
 Talking about our Christian beliefs in this day and age can be risky.
 And I'm not trying to evangelize anyone (though if God causes you to think about your faith, I would be delighted)

 I find a lot of wisdom in the Bible.
 When considering the three passages quoted earlier, I hope you can see the principles apply when dealing with adversity.

-Whatever your method, if you let adversity turn to fear, and let that fear define you, it will bring you a lot of problems (physical, emotional, relational).
+Whatever your method, if you let adversity turn to fear and let that fear define you, it will bring you many problems (physical, emotional, relational).
 And no matter our beliefs, all of us have to take action to overcome adversity.

 When you read how we overcame our adversities, you see we took action.
 We made conscious choices about how to respond.
 We all engaged in some version of the four steps listed above throughout our journeys.

 In closing, I'll leave you with some words of wisdom from a character in one of our favorite TV shows, Criminal Minds.
 It's about the behavioral analysis unit of the FBI.
 They investigate the worst of the worst crimes across the country.
 They are called in for help by the local police departments when it's outside of what they're used to investigating.